MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

  - ### Removed
    - Dan Armstrong Orange Squeezer
      - LiveSPICE does not seem to support circuits that consist of compression and other forms of amplitude modulation.
-   - Lab Series L5
-     - Operational transconductance amplifiers that are found in the Compression/Distortion/Master circuit of the amp are not supported in LiveSPICE.
    - Pignose 7-100
      - Put on hold as I am unfamiliar with transformer components for the circuit to work as intended.